shubhanshu24510/Task-Reminder/README.md

 * **Work Anywhere**: Use the app completely offline — your tasks are stored securely on your device using Room Database.
 * **Track Progress**: Keep an eye on your productivity with a beautiful Circular Progress Bar that reflects task completion.

+---

-🔑 Key Features:
+🔑 **Key Features**:
-📦 Room Database: All your tasks are securely stored locally for offline access and fast performance.
+📦 **Room Database**: Securely store all your tasks locally for offline access and fast performance.
-🎞️ Shared Animation Layout: Enjoy fluid and visually appealing transitions for a seamless UI experience.
+🎞️ **Shared Animation Layout**: Enjoy fluid and visually appealing transitions for a seamless UI experience.
-🧱 Clean Architecture: Built with industry-standard best practices (MVVM) for a scalable and maintainable codebase.
+🧱 **Clean Architecture**: Built with industry-standard best practices (MVVM) for a scalable and maintainable codebase.
-📜 Nested Scroll Support: Enhanced scrolling behavior for smoother interaction across nested views.
+📜 **Nested Scroll Support**: Enhanced scrolling behavior for smoother interaction across nested views.
-🔵 Circular Progress Bar: Instantly track your task completion with elegant visual indicators.
+🔵 **Circular Progress Bar**: Instantly track your task completion with elegant visual indicators.
-🔍 Task Filtering & Sorting: Quickly sort and filter tasks by priority, date, or custom criteria.
+🔍 **Task Filtering & Sorting**: Quickly sort and filter tasks by priority, date, or custom criteria.
-🧹 Swipe to Delete: Effortlessly manage your tasks with simple swipe gestures.
+🧹 **Swipe to Delete**: Effortlessly manage your tasks with simple swipe gestures.
-🎨 Multiple App Themes: Personalize your experience with 6 vibrant themes, including a Dark Mode.
+🎨 **Multiple App Themes**: Personalize your experience with 6 vibrant themes, including a Dark Mode.
+⏰ **Alarm Manager & Notifications**: Set reminders and get notified for your tasks on time!

+---

 ## 🛠️ Tech Stack & Open-Source Libraries
 - Minimum SDK level 21.